Laureano saves A’s with glove, then hits decisive HR vs O’s

 OAKLAND, Calif.
+(AP) — Ramón Laureano has made so many magnificent catches by now he has a hard time ranking them.
+Or even remembering them all.

+Same goes with impressive sequences when he might throw out someone with his powerful arm, then deliver a game-changing swing.

-(AP) — Ramón Laureano robbed the Orioles of the likely go-ahead run in the eighth inning and then hit a tiebreaking, two-run homer in the bottom half, sending the Oakland Athletics past Baltimore 7-5 on Sunday to avoid a sweep.
+The center fielder robbed the Orioles of the likely go-ahead run in the eighth inning Sunday and then hit a tiebreaking, two-run homer in the bottom half, sending the Oakland Athletics past Baltimore 7-5 to avoid a sweep.

+“It’s hard for me to reflect during the season.
+It’s pretty up there,” Laureano said.

 A fist-pumping, ecstatic Yusmeiro Petit (4-0) waited in front of the dugout for Laureano to run in from center field so he could congratulate the outfielder for a terrific leaping catch on the wall to steal an extra-base hit from DJ Stewart and strand a runner on second.